 Performance Based Planning and Programming requirements for transportation planning are laid out in the Moving Ahead for Progress in the 21st century (MAP-21), enacted in 2012 and reinforced in the 2015 FAST Act, which calls for states and MPOs to adopt targets for national performance measures.
 Each MPO adopts targets for a set of performance measures, in coordination with the Virginia Department of Transportation (VDOT) and the Virginia Department of Rail and Public Transit (DRPT), and these measures are used to help in the prioritization of TIP and Long-Range Transportation Plan projects.
-In FY23, the MPO Policy Board voted to adopt safety targets based on regionally-specific trends, and adopted the statewide targets for transit asset management, system performance, and infrastructure conditions.
+In FY24, the MPO Policy Board voted to adopt safety targets based on regionally specific trends.